philippkunz/gnome-shell-extension-transmission-daemon/README.md

 make install
 ```

+If you do not have `gnome-shell-devel` installed, the extension will start
-Restart the shell (atf-f2, type "r") to enable the extension.
+working immediately.
+If not, restart the shell (atf-f2, type "r") to enable it.

 ### Older Versions of Gnome Shell
 - the latest version supporting `gnome-shell` < 3.10 is tag 1.0.0